 With the release date for Forza Motorsport being anywhere from a few months to nearly half a year away depending on which rumors you believe, there have been leaks about new features to expect in the game.

-Forza is clearly aiming to go back to their motorsport roots with Forza Motorsport, stripping the number from the title to make it clear that this is a complete series reboot.
+Forza is clearly aiming to go back to their motorsport roots with Forza Motorsport.
+Stripping the number from the title makes it clear that this is a complete series reboot.

 Features such as dynamic track and tire temperatures have been circulating the rumor mill.
 This means that tracks will get gradually ‘rubberized’ lap-by-lap as cars pass over and deposit sticky rubber from their tires.
 This in turn will increase the grip of the track on the racing line.